ZeroThreat Wins Cybersecurity Excellence Award for Web App Security - Read More

 • With a CVSS score of 7.5, it’s categorized as a high-severity vulnerability and demonstrates how long-standing flaws can linger in legacy systems.

-31% of Companies Detected Exploitation Attempts in 2020
+Around 33% of Organizations Detected Exploitation Attempts in Recent Years

 84% of Companies Expose High-Risk Vulnerabilities on External Networks